jacobcons/personal-site/content/_index.md

 # Projects

 ## <a href="https://github.com/jacobcons/Emote" target="_blank">Emote</a>
-A social network site with a twist: you can only post/comment using exclusively emojis
+A social network site with a twist: you can only post and comment using exclusively emojis (also includes an AI translator to convert plaintext into emojis)

 ## <a href="https://github.com/jacobcons/Countdown" target="_blank">Countdown</a>
 Struggle to get things done?
-With Countdown if you don't finish a task in time, we'll send out an embarrassing email to one of your contacts.
+With Countdown if you don't finish a task in time, we'll send out an embarrassing message from your email account to one of your contacts

 ## <a href="https://github.com/jacobcons/wallpaper-mate" target="_blank">wallpaper-mate</a>
-A CLI tool that sets your desktop background to a random wallpaper fetched from a pool of over a million images
+A CLI tool that fetches wallpapers based on your preferences and sets them as your desktop background

 ## <a href="https://github.com/jacobcons/get-screen-resolution" target="_blank">get-screen-resolution</a>
 An NPM package to get your screen's resolution